This post may contain affiliate links. Please see my disclosure policy for details.

 8. The toilets are REALLY bad!

 The toilet stops on the Manali to Leh bus were bad.
-Most of them were little tin shacks which had not been cleaned in god knows how long.
+Most of them were little tin shacks that had not been cleaned in god knows how long.

 Some were trying to charge 5 rupees for a hole in the ground!